 Courage Begins With Small Steps

 Jennifer Hart is an executive coach, trainer, and consultant with a passion for bridging the gaps between leadership and communication and aligning stakeholders with divergent viewpoints.
 Her mission is to help expert practitioners increase their personal impact, be better colleagues, and become great leaders.
-Jennifer can be reached by email here.
+You can reach Jennifer by email here.